oroinc/documentation/user/back-office/system/configuration/commerce/sales/global-checkout-config.rst

    By default, guest checkout is disabled.

-   To enable it, clear *Use Default* and select the *Enable Guest Checkout* check box.
+   To enable it, clear *Use Default* and select the *Enable Guest Checkout* checkbox.

    When the guest checkout is enabled, click **Save Settings** to display the additional **Guest Checkout Owner Settings** section.